julianghionoiu/dpnt-video/README.md

 ping host.docker.internal
 ```

+### Start the local ECS simulator (manually)

-If there is response, run the below command:
+If there is response from the command in the previous section, then run the below command:

 ```bash
 python local-ecs/ecs-server-wrapper.py start config/local.params.yml